telerik/xaml-docs/controls/radgridview/sorting/basics.md

 ![RadGridView with applied sorting](images/RadGridView_BasicSorting_1.png)

-By clicking on the header a second time, the sort direction is changed to descending and on the next click the sorting will be cleared.
+By clicking on the header a second time, the sort direction is changed to descending and on the next click, the sorting will be cleared.
 The header goes into its normal state and the arrow disappears.

 >Sorting is a data operation and it is performed by building and executing a LINQ query over the source collection.
 >